 The new editor promises to evolve the way people edit and publish content on WordPress sites, but there are a number of issues in Gutenberg that are rather wasting time and seeking more efforts from users.

 Following are the main issues with Gutenberg editor.

 1. Shortcuts work inside only block rather than document

 However, that doesn’t happen in Gutenberg.
-In the previous editor, whole document is your world, but in new editor, only a block is your entire world.
-If you press Ctrl+Home, you will reach at the beginning of block, rather than beginning of document.
+In the previous editor, the whole document is your world, but in the new editor, only a block is your entire world.
+If you press Ctrl+Home, you will reach the beginning of the block, rather than the beginning of the document.

-Same thing happens with other keyboard shortcuts as well.
-If you want to select all the words in document, it is done using Ctrl+A. But it will now select all the words in a block only.
+The same thing happens with other keyboard shortcuts as well.
+If you want to select all the words in the document, it is done using Ctrl+A. But it will now select all the words in a block only.
 This can really annoy you if your document has plenty of blocks.

-Further, because of this issue, if you copy the article from Word and paste it into editor, the formatting will be gone.
-To set the formatting, you will have to go block by block, because shortcuts don’t apply on entire document.
+Further, because of this issue, if you copy the article from Word and paste it into the editor, the formatting will be gone.
+To set the formatting, you will have to go block by block, because shortcuts don’t apply to the entire document.